 The Aer Lingus Gold Circle Lounge Terminal 2 is located next to the Lufthansa Business & Senator Lounge and offers drinks and light snacks, comfortable armchairs, slate wall tiles, free Wi-Fi, apron views, and shower facilities.
 It can be fairly busy and does not offer hot breakfast options.

-You can access this lounge if you are traveling to America or Europe on Aer Lingus in Business.
+You can access this lounge if you are traveling to America or Europe on Aer Lingus for Business.
 Even if you are connecting in Dublin (and flying the first portion in economy), you can access this lounge with the Business Class Dublin to USA sector ticket.
-If you hold a BA Silver card, Aer Lingus Gold Circle, or BA Executive Club elite, or a Bank of Ireland Gold Visa Business Card and are flying Aer Lingus, you can also access this lounge.
+If you hold a BA Silver card, Aer Lingus Gold Circle, BA Executive Club elite, or a Bank of Ireland Gold Visa Business Card and are flying Aer Lingus, you can also access this lounge.
 Premium Icelandair passengers also get access.

 The chairs in this lounge are green and blue with patches of green carpet that look a bit like grass.
 The chairs are arranged around coffee tables.
 There are toilets and a shower.
 Breakfast in this lounge is good but not great, with cereals, pastries, yogurts, cheese and crackers, two coffee machines, and juices.
 There is no hot food, which is why this is near the bottom of my best lounges at Heathrow Terminal 2 selection.
 Guinness, red wine, and white wine are also available.